 - It is no problem to run two different browsers with different permissions on the iPod.
 One for browsing the internet (Safari, Firefox etc.) and one for browsing and viewing local pages (as Coda does with the built-in browser).

 There is no technical drawback and no security risk doing this.

-- It is no problem to run a webserver on the iPod that provides a localhost (as Coda does).
+- It is no problem to run a little webserver on the iPod that provides a localhost (as Coda does).

 Coda for iOS provides both as secondary tasks – rendering and viewing HTML pages is only for check purposes.
 So it needs 6 or 7 taps through the hierarchy of the app's panels to render a locally stored page you want to view and read – not very convenient.

 But the same could be done just as well with one tap, with a less complex application.
-It would be a $100m business for a developer to say: Our wonderful app makes it a snap to render, tag, search and sort all your locally stored HTML files (manuals, novels, your notes, dictionaries, cookery recipe books, whatever).
+It would be a $100m business for a developer to say: Our wonderful app makes it a snap to render, tag, search and sort all your locally stored HTML pages (manuals, novels, your notes, dictionaries, cookery recipe books, whatever).

 So, why does that not happen? – Because that would massively compromise the business model of some of the biggest companies in the world.
 This business model is about online selling of content and services, about advertising, subscriptions, streaming, being online, being tracked etc. – that is not a $100m business but a $100b business.

-Sad, the first (and for me most essential) use case failed.
+My verdict: Sad, the first (and for me most essential) use case failed.